 We provide same day funding!

 If you have an immediate need for a large sum of money, you might face the very scary prospect of being without options.
-Consider car title loans as a solution .
+Consider title loans as a solution.

 Most of us don’t have wealthy family members to turn to or investments we can sell for these emergency funds we must have.

-This is when people turn to car title loans.
+This is when people turn to title loans.
 As long as you own a vehicle, you have the opportunity to borrow the money you need.

 Before we jump into the specifics of a title loan, let’s begin by looking at its simplest definition.

-A car title loans is when someone borrows money and uses their vehicle’s title as collateral.
+Title loans are when someone borrows money and uses their vehicle’s title as collateral.
 In doing so, they agree to the lender puts a lien on their car’s title.
 They also hand over the physical title in exchange for the money.